richardanaya/web.rs/README.md

 *JavaScript and WebAssembly should be a joy to use together.*

-This project aims to provide a simple, easy to learn, technology-agnostic way bridge the Rust and Javascript using absolute setup.
+This project aims to provide a simple, easy to learn, technology-agnostic way bridge the Rust and Javascript using an extremely minimal setup with out-of-box cargo compilation tools.

 See a [demo](https://richardanaya.github.io/js-wasm/examples/snake/index.html) of it working!